 Inside: Your family experience isn’t going as planned.
 Now what?

-What do you do when your family day experience falls flat and doesn’t stand up to your “perfect” expectations?
+What do you do when your family experience doesn’t stand up to your “perfect” expectations?
 How do you deal with frustration when your child isn’t interested in the plans?”

 It was supposed to be a big day.
 It was the day we visited “The North Pole Experience.”
 Based on everyone’s Facebook check-ins and statuses, the event was supposed to be spectacular, with all the kids having a blast.

 I had my doubts, but I thought I would give it a shot.
 I should have known.
 Because I really, really, do know my child.

-But 35 minutes start to finish is probably a new record for shortest amount of time a six-year-old has spent at the North Pole.
+Thirty-five minutes from start to finish is probably a new record for the shortest amount of time a six-year-old has spent at the North Pole.